It has been said (although not by me) that one aims for contracts is to

-Engineering and Construction Contract NEC3 – this uses simpler language and is easier to read (and a mere16,000).
-However, some judges and clients find the language is not user-friendly and you need to choose from a bewildering array of main contracts, optional and secondary clauses.
-The users also need to comprehensively complete the Works Information and Contract Data for the contract to make sense.
+Engineering and Construction Contract NEC4 – this uses simpler language (16,000 words).
+However, some clients find the language is not user-friendly and you need to choose from a bewildering array of main contracts, optional and secondary clauses. [read more]

-JCT Major Project Form 2011 –its relative brevity (only 14,000 words), straightforward language and clear procedures make it “immediately attractive”.
+JCT Major Project Form 2016 –its relative brevity (14,000 words), straightforward language and clear procedures make it “immediately attractive”.
 Only experienced clients can use it though, as the brief conditions and procedures “depend on a high level of understanding and involvement.”

 Short = Comprehensible

 ACA Project Partnering Contract PPC2000 – this uses plain language, but unfamiliar terminology.
 It requires experienced contract administration and project management.
 It weighs in at 33,00 words.

 JCT Minor Works 2016 – this relatively brief contract (16,000 words) is easy to read and understand.
 The downside, as with all short form contracts is that “what is expressly stated might not be the entire picture.
 Terms might be implied by common law”.
 As it does not set out all eventualities, it needs to be “used with thought and treated with care.”